 9. Railway Museum – This huge place (below) is a historical and education museum with many knobs and buttons to play with in the learning hall.
 There’s a railway model diaroma (showing how everything works and how so many trains operate at the same time inter-connecting with each other), an operation simulator, a mini-shuttle train (connecting the museum with the park-zone), a collection of railway memorabilia including station signs, uniforms and photographs, and a number of historic carriages and steam engines.
 More details here.

-10. Nagatoro – White-water rafting up in Nagatoro on the Arakawa River (above) in Chichibu-tama National Park is a good activity for anyone seeking a bit of an adrenaline rush.
+10. Nagatoro – White-water rafting up in Nagatoro on the Arakawa River (below) in Chichibu-tama National Park is a good activity for anyone seeking a bit of an adrenaline rush.
 More details here.

 Bonus: Nack5 Stadium – Another football one.
 This is a proper traditional rectangular stadium and it is home to Omiya Ardija.
 More details here.